ABOUT THE HEAD COACH

 Born in Baltimore, Maryland, Mix grew up with a stick in his hand, playing youth lacrosse for his father Warren Mix in the Liberty Road program.
 He went on to play attack and goalie at the Gilman School, where he helped lead the Greyhounds to the prestigious M.S.A.
 Championship in 1978.
 He played college lacrosse at the University of Pennsylvania, where he eventually spent nine years coaching at the NCAA Division I level.

 Coach Mix has been a part of the CDM program since 2007 and began serving as its head coach during the 2009-10 school year.
 The 2022 season marks Coach Mix's thirteenth year as CDM's head coach and his 16th year of involvement in the lacrosse program.
 Prior to becoming the program's head coach in the fall of 2009, he served as a coaching consultant with the Sea Kings.
 All three of his sons played for the Sea Kings.
 Ryan graduated in 2010 and went on to play at Notre Dame.
 Casey played on the undefeated 2012 CIF Championship team, graduated in 2013, and played at UCSB.
-Kyle graduated in 2020 and currently plays at Cal Poly SLO.
+Kyle graduated in 2020 and played at Cal Poly SLO.

 Perhaps more importantly for the program, over the past twelve years, Mix has been instrumental in assisting a number of CDM players in achieving their goal of playing NCAA collegiate lacrosse.
-Since 2009, twenty-one Sea Kings have gone on to play collegiate lacrosse in NCAA programs and four have played professionally.
+Since 2009, twenty-five Sea Kings have gone on to play collegiate lacrosse in NCAA programs and four have played professionally.

 In addition to his role as the school's head lacrosse coach, Mix is also the Student Advocate & Family Liaison at CDM.
 He works with students, faculty, families and administrators to seek sustainable solutions to the many challenges young people and their families face during their middle school and high school years.